prodo-dev/prodo/README.md

 # V2 Framework

 This repo contains an experimental version v2 of the Prodo framework.
-It will most likely be merged into https://github.com/prodo-ai/dogedit when it is ready.

 ## Architecture